 Hi-Pro Feeds identified this battery through a personal connection.
 Rachel Douglas, an employee located in Friona, has a son, Gavin, who is an active service member.
 He graduated from the local high school which helped garner additional support from the surrounding community.

-The gift bags were shipped at the beginning of December, and are expected to arrive in Kuwait before the holiday season.
+The gift bags were shipped by volunteers at the beginning of December, and are expected to arrive in Kuwait before the holiday season.
 The bags included basic toiletries, socks, books, snacks and postcards from the kids thanking them for their service.

 The hope is that these gifts will make a difference to these soldiers serving, and being away from their families and homes at this time of the year.
 Hi-Pro Feeds is not only invested in animal nutrition, but proudly invested in local communities.